 Caz campers work hard developing their musical ability, but they also have plenty of time to relax and enjoy being a camper.
 Typical daily schedules for each session are described here, or can be found in our Camper Handbook.
 Favorite camper downtime activities include swimming, ping pong, basketball, guided hikes, and more.
 Camp traditions, such as campfires, skit nights, and dances, infuse the camp with a special sense of camaraderie.

 Campers sleep under the stars on platform decks in supervised “units” assigned by gender and age.
 Clothing and instruments are stored inside the tents or dorm buildings.
-While rustic by design, the camp is fully equipped with indoor showers, toilets, and changing rooms, a dining hall, lodge, and a beautiful amphitheater that includes a professional stage, sound, and lighting.
+While rustic by design, the camp is fully equipped with indoor showers, toilets, and changing rooms, a dining hall, lodge, and a beautiful amphitheater that includes a stage equipped with professional quality sound and lighting.

 Our camp store is stocked with a variety of Caz apparel, supplies and treats.
 Campers may purchase CazWear logo clothing, replace their toothbrushes, or buy a treat for themselves during their free time.
-Campers can pay with cash, or parents can set up a store account for use during the session.
+Campers can pay with cash, or parents can put money into a store account for use during the session.

-The first day of each camp session begins promptly at 11:30 am.
-Parents may drive campers to the camp or bring campers to our Berkeley office to catch the bus.
-Cazadero’s bus leaves Berkeley at 9:00 am sharp (arrive by 8:30 for check in and loading) and gives campers a chance to start their camp experience even before they arrive at camp.
-The bus costs $40 and requires a reservation through our Berkeley office.
+The first day of each camp session begins at 11:30 am.
+Parents may drive campers to the camp or send campers on a charter bus that leaves from our Berkeley office.
+Cazadero’s bus leaves Berkeley at 9:00 am and we ask families to arrive by 8:30 for check-in and loading.
+The bus requires a reservation; you can use the bus reservation form on our forms page or call the Berkeley office.
 There is no bus available for the return trip; parents should arrange to pick up their campers after the concert on the last day of camp.

 - Medical Care: Resident nurses are on staff at all times to administer first aid and dispense camper’s medications.
 Paramedic response is approximately five minutes away and both the cities of Sebastopol (45 minute drive) and Santa Rosa (45 minute drive) have major hospitals.
 A drop-in clinic in Guerneville (10 minute drive) is available for the treatment of minor injuries.
 If your child has a special health condition or you have other questions please contact us.